barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 title: Writing embedded drivers in Rust isn't that hard!
 Part 1
 ---

-Recently Niklas Cölle, a friend of mine, designed a credit card sized PCB (TODO PCB schematic LINK) with a small LED matrix, a USB Micro port for power and communication with a PC as well as an AT42QT1070 (a touch sensor) chip on it, all controlled by a STM32L4 microcontroller.
+Recently Niklas Cölle, a friend of mine, designed a credit card sized PCB ([link](/i2c-driver-schematic.pdf) to the schematic) with a small LED matrix, a USB Micro port for power and communication with a PC as well as an AT42QT1070 (a touch sensor) chip on it, all controlled by a STM32L4 microcontroller.

 While looking into building some small programs to test whether the thing worked, I noticed that the AT42QT1070 does actually not yet have a driver in written in Rust.
-Furthermore a quick look at the chip's datasheet (it's only 34 pages long) shows that this chip isn't actually a complex one to implement a driver for, so let's dive right into it!
+Furthermore, a quick look at the chip's datasheet (it's only 34 pages long) shows that this chip isn't actually a complex one to implement a driver for, so let's dive right into it!